dsaker/token-tltv/README.md

 cloud run url will be printed in the output
 ```
 cd terraform/cloud-run/dont_destroy
-terraform init
-cp terraform.tfvars.tmpl terraform.tfvars
 ```
-fill in PROJECT_ID in terraform.tfvars<br>
 if you want alerts set then add an email and phone number<br>
-if you don't want alerts set then comment out or delete alerts.tf
+if you don't want alerts set, then comment out or delete alerts.tf
 ```
 terraform apply
 cd ../cloud-run/